 Figure 10 summary plot of the global importanceFigure 8 Scatter plot of Health domain

-Summary plot
+Illustrating the overall contribution for seven domains

 There are two kinds of summary plots.
-One is the typical bar chart of feature importance, which is gotten by taking the average absolute value of Shapley values of each feature and is actually the global importance I.
+One is the typical bar chart of feature importance, which is obtained by taking the average absolute value of Shapley values of each feature and is actually the global importance I.

 Ij=i=1nϕj (11)